KaranShah197/WSD-Project_01/README.md

 1. *Remote Add* adds a new remote in the directory the repository is stored at.
 1. *Remote Remove* removes a remote URL from the repository.
 1. *Remote Show* shows the shortnames of each remote handle you’ve specified.

+**Status** displays the state of the working directory and the staging area.
+It lets you know if your commits meet the conditions set for the repository you're contributing to.